Ericsson/ove-tutorial/README.md

 ## Part III: OVE commands

-As mentioned over [here](https://github.com/Ericsson/ove), OVE commands are divided into three categories:
+As mentioned [here](https://github.com/Ericsson/ove), OVE commands are divided into four categories:

 * High level git commands
 * Build related commands
 * Utility commands
 * Plugins

 In this part, we will give a brief introduction to a few useful commands.
 Try them out!
 Then go ahead and investigate the full list using the first command below.
-Note that a majority of the commands are tab completion enabled.
+A majority of the commands are tab completion enabled.

     # print all commands
     $ ove list-commands